bwssytems/ha-bridge/README.md

 **NOTE: This software does not control Philips Hue devices directly.
 A physical Philips Hue Hub is required for that, by which the ha-bridge can then proxy all of your real Hue bridges behind this bridge.**

+**ISSUE: Amazon Echo (2nd Generation) do not find the ha-bridge.
+The only workaround is to have a first generation Echo or Dot on your network that finds the ha-bridge.**

 **ISSUE: Google Home now seems to not support local connection to Philips Hue Hubs and requires that it connect to meethue.com.
 Since the ha-bridge only emulates the local API, and is not associated with Philips, this method will not work.
 If you have an older Google Home application, this may still work.
 YMMV.**

 **FAQ: Please look here for the current FAQs! https://github.com/bwssytems/ha-bridge/wiki/HA-Bridge-FAQs**